redpinecube/redpinecube/README.md

 <h2>ABOUT ME</h2>

 <div>
-    An Associate Data Scientist Dedicated to Exploring the World with a Quantitative Perspective. <br>
+    Dedicated to Exploring the World with a Quantitative Perspective. <br>
 </div>